-Like hemoglobin, hematocrit is measured from a blood sample.
-The hematocrit is the fraction of blood composed of red blood cells and is expressed as a percentage.
-People with a high volume of plasma (the liquid portion of blood) may be anemic even if their blood count is normal because the blood cells have become diluted.
-Like hemoglobin, a normal hematocrit percentage depends on age and gender.
-In adults, anemic ranges for hematocrit generally fall below 39% in men and below 36% in women.
+Like haemoglobin, haematocrit is measured from a blood sample.
+The haematocrit is the fraction of blood composed of red blood cells and is expressed as a percentage.
+People with a high volume of plasma (the liquid portion of blood) may be anaemic even if their blood count is normal because the blood cells have become diluted.
+Like haemoglobin, a normal haematocrit percentage depends on age and gender.
+In adults, anaemic ranges for haematocrit generally fall below 39% in men and below 36% in women.

-- Your health care provider may recommend red blood cell transfusion to improve the symptoms you are experiencing from the anemia.
+- Your health care professional may recommend red blood cell transfusion to improve the symptoms you are experiencing from the anaemia.
 Red blood cell transfusions are considered a form of supportive care.
 They do not change the characteristics of the MDS.
 The benefits of red blood cell transfusion are temporary so that repeated transfusions may be needed.
 The number and frequency of red blood cell transfusions will vary for each person based on the severity of symptoms, the characteristics of the MDS, and what other treatments are being used. - Your doctor may recommend growth factors such as erythropoietin to try to stimulate your bone marrow to produce more red blood cells.
 You can discuss this with your doctor.
 If the injections are prescribed, be sure to have the injections on schedule.